Mikaila (album)

 Mikaila is the self titled third and final album by American former actress and singer Mikaila.
 The album was released on March 6, 2001, and includes Mikaila's hit song "So in Love with Two".
-She was previously signed to the independent label Union Records.
-When Mikaila was with Union Records she released her debut Gospel album in 1996, This Little Light.
-A year later in 1997 after being cast on Wishbone, Mikaila released her second album Dreams.

 Release

 The album was released by Island Records on March 6, 2001.
 In advance of the album's release, Mikaila performed on Macy's Thanksgiving Day Parade and on Fox Family Channel's Front Row Center Concert Series.
 The album itself was a moderate commercial success debuting at number twenty on the US Billboard Top Heatseekers chart on the date of March 24, 2001 and staying on the chart for three weeks.
-Before leaving Island Records and retiring from acting and singing Mikaila released a Spanish album "Mikaila (Spanish Version)".
+A few months after its release, she released a Spanish version of the album.